MicBrain/Trial-Download-Manager/README.md

 ### Software Requirements

   Currently this software is guaranteed to run perfectly on Ubuntu OS.
-During the development of this project, the official version of libcurl that supports HTTP/2 was not
+During the development of this project, the official version of libcurl that supports HTTP/2 was not from the git repo: https://github.com/bagder/curl.